truehaley/truehaley/README.md

 ### Hi there I'm Haley!

 I'm an experienced Tech Entrepreneur, having founded Revolv.
-We were part of the TechStars Boulder class of 2012 and were acquired by Google/Nest in 2104.
+We were part of the TechStars Boulder class of 2012 and were acquired by Google/Nest in 2014.
 I ran the engineering team and had full responsibility over our product delivery.

 I've got a wealth of interesting experience, starting from the most recent:
-* Currently working for Apple building amazing products
+* Apple, building amazing products
-  * Embedded firmware for accessories
+  * Embedded firmware for accessories (Vision Pro, AirPods, and more)
 * Zipline, autonomously delivering medical supplies to remote areas of the world
   * Embedded firmware relating to communications systems and GPS
 * Google/Nest, making the Works with Nest program a reality